-- ◆ Technical Maths will only come in to effect for FADA specific programmes it the above-mentioned table, for one wishing to apply in 2021 for possible admission into 2022.
-It will only be reflected as such in this table of this rule book. - The requirement for maths or maths literacy as a matric subject for international admission into the BA in Visual Art UG degree maybe exempt - provided the university entrance requirements and APS score remain intact and such admission is compliant with all UG Degree requirements.
+Technical Maths will only come in to effect for FADA specific programmes it the above-mentioned table, for one wishing to apply in 2021 for possible admission into 2022.

+The requirement for maths or maths literacy as a matric subject for international admission into the BA in Visual Art UG degree maybe exempt - provided the university entrance requirements and APS score remain intact and such admission is compliant with all UG Degree requirements.